Categories

 In re Clay, 966 F.2d 656, 658-59 (Fed.
 Cir.
 1992).

 Although, the evidence and analysis relating to the field of endeavor and reasonably pertinent prongs may overlap.
 And some prior art might satisfy both tests, even though the requirement is only that it satisfy one of them.
+However, the analysis for design patents might differ somewhat for the second prong/test.

 A Burden To Meet When Disputed